-The mission of Mutual Housing California is to develop and operate permanently affordable housing that builds strong and stable communities through resident participation and leadership development.
+The mission of Mutual Housing California is to develop, operate and advocate for sustainable housing that builds strong communities through resident participation and leadership development.

-As important, Mutual Housing was created to help stabilize neighborhoods by identifying and developing neighborhood leaders.
-By encouraging residents to participate in the maintenance and decision making in their communities, Mutual Housing would develop future local leaders — people who cared about the future of their neighborhoods and would organize others to increase the safety and well-being of other residents.
+As important, Mutual Housing was created to help stabilize neighborhoods by identifying and developing leaders.
+By encouraging residents to participate in decision making in their communities, Mutual Housing would develop future local leaders — people who cared about the future of their neighborhoods and would organize others to increase the safety and well-being of other residents.
 These original founding objectives remain the same today.

-Mutual Housing offers a permanent solution to the housing needs of low-income families.
-With residents taking a key role in the management and maintenance of their homes through site-specific resident councils, communities are created in which residents have a vested interest.
-These councils, working together with management, develop “house rules,” review financial reports, plan resident activities, interview and orient potential residents, mediate disputes and deal with infractions of rules.
-Councils provide leadership in the identification of resident and community needs and in raising resources to fill those needs.
+Mutual Housing offers a permanent solution to the housing needs of California’s diverse families.
+With residents taking a key role in overseeing their properties and developing programs through site-specific resident councils, communities are created in which residents have a vested interest.
+These councils, working together with management, develop house rules, review financial reports, plan and evaluate resident activities, attract outside organizations to host on-site programs, orient new residents, and educate to prevent infractions of rules.
+Councils and issue-specific site committees provide leadership in the identification of resident and community needs and in raising resources to fill those needs.
 These include youth development programs, education and economic development resources, safety and security programs, and recreational facilities.